Charmingmarie

 Utrecht

 I may be biased but there’s a reason I’ve made this gorgeous city my home.
 Utrecht is known as a medieval city full of good universities and a historical city center.
-It checks everything off the list – employment opportunities, food scene, nightlife, historic monuments and more.
+It checks everything off the list – employment opportunities, food scene, nightlife, and historic monuments.
 In my opinion, I think Utrecht is one of the top places to live in the Netherlands.
 It’s impossible to get bored here because there is so much to do.

 Truthfully, Utrecht is slowly morphing into its own Amsterdam- in terms of housing and cost of living.
 It has become really popular in the last decade.
 Teleport rates Utrecht as the second most expensive city in the Netherlands.
 However, if you are efficient with your money you can live comfortably here.
 Also,